Hey bunqers 🌈

 What are SEPA Business to Business (B2B) Direct Debits and how do I accept them?

-When the company then gives the form to their bank, they will send the first direct debit.
-You will see this as an event in the app, which you can accept or decline.
+When the company then gives the form to their bank, they'll send the first direct debit.
+You'll see this as an event in the app, which you can accept or decline.
 It's that easy! 👍

 Upon accepting the mandate you’ll accept all future direct debits from that party and the limit is automatically set based on the original amount.
 You can always change the limit of both the mandate and your bank account at any time.